erfianugrah/image-resizer-2/docs/development/transformService-refactoring.md

 Previously, these files imported `TransformOptions` directly from `transform.ts`, creating a dependency on the utility module.
 Now they import from `services/interfaces.ts`, aligning with our DDD approach.

+### 4. Service Dependencies Updated

+We've updated the `transformationService.ts` to use proper service dependencies:

+- Added `CacheService` as an optional constructor parameter
+- Added a `setCacheService` method for dependency injection
+- Modified `applyCloudflareCache` usage to use the injected `CacheService` instead of the utility function
+- Added graceful fallback when `CacheService` is not available

-### 4. Remaining Dependencies
+### 5. Remaining Dependencies

 Several files still reference functionality from `transform.ts`:

-- `services/cacheService.ts`: Uses utility functions from `cache.ts`
-- Test files: Many test files still use the old utility functions
+- Tests files: Many test files still use the old utility functions

 ## Next Steps

 To complete the refactoring, we should:

-1. **DebugService Refactoring**:
-   - Create a `DefaultDebugService` class implementing the `DebugService` interface
-   - Move functionality from `debug.ts` into this service
-   - Update imports in dependent files

-2. **CacheService Refactoring**:
-   - Complete migration of cache utility functions into `DefaultCacheService`
+1. **Update Service Container**:
-   - Ensure all cache-related functionality is accessed through the service interface
+   - Ensure the ServiceContainer properly injects CacheService into TransformationService
+   - Validate that all services have proper dependency relationships

-3. **Remove transform.ts**:
+2. **Remove transform.ts**:
    - Once all dependencies have been migrated to services, remove the `transform.ts` file
    - Ensure all imports are updated to use the appropriate services

-4. **Update Tests**:
+3. **Update Tests**:
    - Update test files to use the new service interfaces instead of direct utility functions
    - Consider adding specific tests for new service methods

-5. **Update Documentation**:
+4. **Update Documentation**:
    - Update developer documentation to reflect the new architecture
    - Add guidance for how to use the service interfaces